Lrakulka/Double_Bottom_USB_Stick/README.md

 6) Select in the studio one of the project's files and press "Debug" (Green bug)
 7) Optional.
 Install [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) and open Cube project [Double_Bottom_USB_Stick.ioc](https://github.com/Lrakulka/Double_Bottom_USB_Stick/blob/master/Double_Bottom_USB_Stick.ioc) with the project configurations.
 # How It Works
-The logic behind this project is to represent a part of SD Card memory as the solid memory of the device (Double Bottom USB Stick).
+The logic behind the device is to represent a part of SD Card memory as the solid memory of the device (Double Bottom USB Stick).
-The device present it's self as reqular USB Mass Storage Device and currently visible partition memory represents as USB Stick memory to the host.
-Zero partition is always public because of this partition displays when the device physically connected to the host.
+The project present itself as regular USB Mass Storage Device (USB 2.0 Stick) and currently visible partition memory represents as USB Stick memory to the host.
+Zero partition is always public because this partition displays when the device physically connected to the host.
 Also, this partition will be demonstrated to the user if connect SD Card without the device to the host.
-The partition divided into two categories public and private.
-The private partitions are encrypted/decrypted by XOR cipher on the fly by using the partition key.
+The partitions divided into two categories: public and private.
+The private partitions are encrypted/decrypted by XOR cipher on the fly using the partition key.
-The device configurations encryption/decryption by AES cipher at the saving/loading configurations to/from the SD Card, the root key used as the encryption/decryption key.
+The device configurations encryption/decryption by AES cipher at the saving/loading configurations to/from the SD Card using the root key.
 ![](https://github.com/Lrakulka/Double_Bottom_USB_Stick/blob/master/info/Current_Device_Memory_Allocation.PNG)
 # User Commands
-At this moment the device supports four commands:
+Currently, the device supports four commands:
 * Initializes device default configurations (```InitConf - INIT_DEVICE_CONFIGURATIONS```)
 * Changes currently visible partition (```ChangePart - CHANGE_PARTITION```)
 * Shows device configurations (```ShowConf - SHOW_ROOT_CONFIGURATIONS```)